 Something that might serve you (no pun intended) in your menu learning is to work on your memory.
 This will also be really useful during service.

-It's totally fine to write down the orders.
+It's totally fine to write down your customers' orders.
 In fact, I suggest that you do, as this reassures the guest that they will receive what they ordered.
 But it shows professionalism to not have to ask "who ordered the fish?" when you serve those orders out.

 Training your memory can actually be quite fun too!
-This free Brain Trainer app for Android stimulates your memory in a game-type setting - ninjas included.
+This free Brain Trainer app for Android stimulates your memory in a game-type setting.

 In your restaurant, some techniques that can help you remember orders include confirming the order back to the guest, visualising the plate and repeating the order back to yourself silently.